Phoenix Cheatsheet

 What is Phoenix used for?

 Phoenix is primarily used for elixir web framework with real-time features.
-It was created by Chris McCord in 2014 and follows the mvc paradigm.
+It was created by Chris McCord in 2014.
+It follows the mvc paradigm.

 Is Phoenix hard to learn?